Le'Veon Bell: Personal life

 Bell was born February 18, 1992, in Reynoldsburg, Ohio, to Lisa A. Bell.
 His mother and grandfather have been lifelong Pittsburgh Steelers fans.
 Throughout his childhood, his mother raised Bell and his siblings by herself and struggled financially.
 Bell has two older sisters and two younger brothers, both of whom also play football.
 He cites his high school principal, Donis Toler Jr., and his mother as the two people responsible for helping him achieve his success.
 Toler was a father figure in Bell's life and helped him get noticed by Michigan State.

-He has numerous tattoos including two scriptures.
+He has numerous tattoos, including quotations from Christian scriptures.
 He has Jeremiah 1:5 on his left arm with a picture of his mother embracing him after Michigan State suffered a loss in the Big Ten Championship.
 Bell also has John 3:16 on his left arm, along with "That whosoever believeth in him should not perish, but have eternal life."

 On August 20, 2014, Bell was driving with his then-Steelers teammate LeGarrette Blount and Bell's girlfriend at the time, Mercedes Dollson, when he was pulled over by the police.
 The officer searched the car after he claimed to notice the smell of marijuana.
 The search yielded 20 grams of marijuana, and the three were arrested for marijuana possession.
 Bell was sentenced to 15 months of probation, a 60-day suspension of his driver's license, DUI education classes, and $2,400 in court costs.

 In May 2020, Bell partnered with professional Super Smash Bros. player Juan "Hungrybox" DeBiedma and esports organization Team Liquid to create an online Super Smash Bros.
 Ultimate tournament, The Box.
 At 8,192 participants, it was the largest Super Smash Bros. tournament of all time.
 Bell had an overall record of 7–2, finishing just before the round of 256.
 He used Mega Man throughout the tournament.

+Bell endorsed Donald Trump in the 2024 United States presidential election.

+In February 2025, an Ohio jury found Bell liable for $25 million in compensatory and punitive damages related to a sexual abuse case brought by a female relative for events which occurred when she was a minor.
+His brother La'Vonte, a co-defendant in the case, was ordered to pay $11 million.